 Image 12: Connection to BitRaser Cloud Account Established

-The internet activity, application & system traces include bash history, cache, trash, saved login, bookmarks, cookies, system logs, etc.
+The application provides an option to erase internet activity, application & system traces include bash history, cache, trash, saved login, bookmarks, cookies, system logs, etc.

-Step 12: Click on ‘Schedule Erasure’ to automate erasure of files, folders, and traces.
+Schedule Erasure: The software provides you with the option to 'Schedule Erasure’ to automate the erasure of files, folders, and traces at periodic intervals.
 Select erasure frequency and time of start.
 Enter and save the password for the scheduled new or existing tasks to function uninterruptedly.
 Browse and select at least one item to schedule file & folder erasure.
-(Refer to Images 18 and 19)
+(Refer to Images 17 and 18)